CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/AppliedEnergistics2/Inscriber.md

 ```

 #### Add Press Recipes

+Press recipes are recipes that consume all the inputs.

 The following script will add four recipes to the Inscriber that will do the following: